mthomas7/stat-slides/binomial/binomial.md

 ===

 I have a 10\% change of making a free throw.
 If I take 27 shots, what is the probability I make at least one of them?

+How could we...
+===
+How could we use R to calculate the probability making at least 12 of the 27 shots (10\% chance of success)?